matthew-brett/transforms3d/doc/devel/make_release.rst

     git clean -fxd

-* Make sure all tests pass on your local machine (from the transforms3d root directory)::
+* Make sure all tests pass on your local machine (from the Transforms3d root directory)::

-    nosetests --with-doctest transforms3d
+    py.test --doctest-modules transforms3d

   Do this on a Python 2 and Python 3 setup.